 Please check our website regularly for more information and updates related to the Social Equity Program and its implementation.

 Dr. Imani Brown is the Social Equity Program Director for the Department of Cannabis Regulation.
-Within this role, Dr. Brown works to provide business, licensing, compliance, and technical assistance to verified Social Equity Program Applicants with the goal of promoting equitable ownership and employment opportunities in the cannabis industry in order to decrease disparities in life outcomes for marginalized communities, and to address the disproportionate impacts of the War on Drugs in those communities.
+Within this role, Dr. Brown oversees the Business, Licensing, Compliance,Technical Assistance and Workforce Development Programs.
+She is also responsible for managing the department’s Grants and Pro Bono Legal Services programs for verified Social Equity Program Applicants with the goal of promoting equitable ownership and employment opportunities in the cannabis industry in order to decrease disparities in life outcomes for marginalized communities, and to address the disproportionate impacts of the War on Drugs in those communities.

-Dr. Brown is an urban policy and planning expert with more than twenty years’ experience in sustainable urban land use, government relations, public policy, and small business development.
-Dr. Brown was responsible for directing billions of dollars in economic development in Southern California and has created multiple community-centered economic development projects.
+Dr. Brown is an urban policy and planning expert with more than twenty-five years’ experience in sustainable urban land use, small business development, government relations, and public policy.
+Dr. Brown was responsible for directing hundreds of millions of dollars in economic development in Southern California and has managed multiple community-centered economic development projects.
 Dr. Brown earned her doctorate from USC in Policy, Planning, and Development in 2009.

 The California Cannabis Equity Act of 2018 and the Budget Act of 2019 appropriated funding for the state to provide to local jurisdictions to develop and operate local cannabis equity programs that focus on the inclusion and support of individuals in California's legal cannabis marketplace who are from communities negatively or disproportionately impacted by cannabis criminalization.